abtinshahidi/abtinshahidi.github.io/notebooks/week3.md

     """This is a function for making a 1-d random walk
     INPUT:
-          n (int): number of steps to take step (float): lenght of each steps
+          n (int): number of steps to take step (float): length of each steps

     OUTPUT:
           positions (numpy.array): an array of different positions during